Why is South Dakota so much better than North Dakota? One: It’s warmer. Two: It has the world’s only corn palace. Three

 - $25,000 per person and $50,000 per accident in uninsured/underinsured motorist bodily injury liability

-3. Is SD Minimum Insurance Enough?
-Or Should I Buy Full Coverage Insurance?
+Is the South Dakota Minimum Insurance Enough or Should I Consider a Full Coverage Policy?

 Unlike North Dakota, South Dakota is a tort state.
 That means if you’re at fault in an accident, you are responsible for injuries or property damage sustained by the other people involved.
 (South Dakota is also a comparative negligence state, however, which we’ll explain a little later.)
 The upshot is that in South Dakota, someone can sue you if your insurance isn’t enough to cover their losses.
 So is SD minimum insurance enough or should explore full coverage insurance?